splunk/public-o11y-docs/admin/admin-onboarding/phase1/phase1-arch-gdi.rst

 .. _phase1-zero-config:

-(Optional) Consider the zero-config implementation for .Net & Java
+(Optional) Consider the zero-config implementation for .Net and Java
 ===================================================================

 .. _phase1-profiling: